Ehsan-Japan/Ehsan-Japan/README.md

 Hi there!<br>

-I am a Physics graduate student at Osaka University with a deep interest in intersection of  Quantum Computing and Machine learning.<br>
+a Physics graduate student at Osaka University with a deep interest in intersection of  Quantum Computing and Machine learning.<br>

 🎓 Education<br>